-The Paul-Ehrlich-Institut, PEI, assesses and monitors the benefit-risk balance before, during and after the marketing authorisation of biomedicines for human use and immunological medicines.
-Within the Global Health Protection Programme the PEI supports authorities and organisations in Africa with the expansion and development of regulation.
-In order to improve the access to safe and effective vaccinations, blood and blood products.
+The Paul-Ehrlich-Institut (PEI) assesses and monitors the benefit-risk balance before, during and after the marketing authorisation of biomedicines for human use and immunological medicines.
+Within the Global Health Protection Programme, the PEI supports authorities and organisations in Africa with the expansion and development of regulations to improve the access to safe and effective vaccines, blood and blood products.

 The Paul-Ehrlich-Institut is the Federal Institute for Vaccines and Biomedicines.
 It is a senior federal authority in the field of medicinal products providing services in public health.

 The Paul-Ehrlich-Institut assesses and monitors the benefit-risk balance before, during and after the marketing authorisation of biomedicines for human use and immunological medicines for veterinary use.

 The Paul-Ehrlich-Institut’s own experimental research in the field of life sciences is an indispensable basis for the fulfilment its duties.
 The Paul-Ehrlich-Institut reports to the German Federal Ministry of Health (Bundesministerium für Gesundheit).

 Medicinal products within the scope of the Paul-Ehrlich-Institut

 The Paul-Ehrlich-Institut assesses and monitors the following medicines for human use: